 Etiko is a designer of organic, eco-friendly and fair trade shoes and clothing.
 The brand rates ‘Great’ on all fronts, being entirely GOTS certified, having adopted a Code of Conduct covering all the ILO principles, ensuring fair labour conditions and using no animal products.

 Veja is a French brand designing ecological and fair trade footwear, and is also a sustainable fashion pioneer.
 The brand uses eco-friendly materials, like GOTS certified cotton and vegetable-tanned leather!
 Veja pays its co-operative cotton growers and rubber tappers between 30% and 100% above the world market price.
 By not advertising, Veja is able to invest more money into strengthening its ethical practices.
 You can find Veja shoes in women's EU sizes 35-46, and men's 35-47.

-There you have it, the 20 most searched for ethical brand of 2018!
+There you have it, the 14 most searched for ethical brands of 2018.
 We look forward to seeing what the new year brings us and what new amazing ethical brands we are going to discover.
-2019, bring it on!
+2019, bring it on.

 Feature image by Kowtow, all other images via brands mentioned.Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet and animals.
 Use our Directory to search more than 2,500 brands.
 We may earn a commission on sales made using our offer codes or affiliate links.
 To support our work, we may earn a commission on sales made using our offers code or affiliate links.